confluentinc/csid-jms-bridge/astrodocs/src/content/docs/concepts/jms_kafka_divert.md

     content: ":root { --sl-content-width: 100% !important; }"
 ---

-## JMS Producer to Kafka Topic Divert Processing on Crash Flow
+## JMS Destination to Kafka Topic Egress - Processing on Crash Flow

 Following flow highlights limitation that asynchronous processing of divert in Kafka Streams based message journal can have upon crash of JMS Bridge node.
 Kafka Streams processing state is saved periodically (known as Commit) and upon crash, the state is restored from the last commit point.
 Due to this, messages can be re-produced to Kafka Topics after JMS Bridge node crash - causing duplication on Kafka Topics only.